 Often confused with each other, the Rifleman and the Bowman were two different climbing tree stand models of Warren and Sweat.

-The rifleman was more comfortable as its seat was fold able.
-The Bowman featured a solo wooden seat that allowed hunters to sit with his back against the tree.
+The rifleman was more comfortable as its seat was foldable.
+The Bowman featured a solo wooden seat that allowed hunters to sit with their backs against the tree.

 The Rifleman was more feature rich.
 It had a bigger seat with a marine plywood platform.
-Its both sections were connected with square aluminum tubing.
-The Rifleman was meant for hunting while facing to the tree.
+Both sections were connected with square aluminum tubing.
+The Rifleman was meant for hunting while facing the tree.

 What We Like About Warren Sweat Tree Stands

-You’ll find that Warren and Sweat aren’t appreciated by modern hunters for a couple of reasons.
-The main catch about these treestands is they lack proper instructions regarding its proper usage and assembly.
+Youโll find that modern hunters donโt appreciate Warren and Sweat for a couple of reasons.
+The main catch about these treestands is they lack proper instructions regarding their proper usage and assembly.
 A time consuming assembly was enough to make these treestands fall apart.
 The users applied their own trial and miss formulae to make these treestands work for them.

-The buckle straps for securing the stand were prone to fray, putting hunter’s security at stake.
-Several of users told that these stands go shimmy after reaching higher on a tree.
+The buckle straps for securing the stand were prone to fray, putting hunterโs security at stake.
+Several users said that these stands go shimmy after reaching higher on a tree.

 The seats on WS climbing stands were comfortable for short hunts.
 However, for long sits, the hunters had to make adjustments to avail of comfortable sitting.